kartik1000/CS308-Ass2-Text-Parser/README.md

 Manav Mehta B18175 </br>

 ## Text-Parser
-Using this Text-Parser, you can search a text file and find the most and least frequent occuring words, a histogram for frequency of words and also add a file of keywords to see lines related to those keywords.
+Using this Text-Parser, you can search a text file and find the most and least frequently occuring words, a histogram of frequency of words and also add a file of keywords to see lines containing those keywords.
 The major requirements for this are Python3 and Tkinter.
 Other requirements include some external libraries related to Tkinter.

 ## How to run and use?